GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 Minimizing the number of routes (and subnets) in use on the cloud environment is an important consideration, as it simplifies management and avoids hitting [Cloud Router](https://cloud.google.com/network-connectivity/docs/router/quotas) and [VPC](https://cloud.google.com/vpc/docs/quota) quotas and limits.
 For this reason, we recommend to carefully plan the IP space used in your cloud environment, to be able to use large IP CIDR blocks in routes whenever possible.

-This stage uses a dedicated /16 block (which should be sized to your needs) for each region in each VPC, and subnets created in each VPC derive their ranges from the relevant block.
+This stage uses a dedicated /16 block (which should be sized to your needs) and subnets created in each VPC derive from this range.

 Spoke VPCs also define and reserve two "special" CIDR ranges dedicated to [PSA (Private Service Access)](https://cloud.google.com/vpc/docs/private-services-access) and [Internal HTTPs Load Balancers (L7ILB)](https://cloud.google.com/load-balancing/docs/l7-internal).